unblu/android-brandable-agent-app/README.md

 ## Authentication methods

 To set the authentication method, adapt the properties of the `AppConfiguration.kt` object.
-There are three ways to authenticate:
+There are three ways to authenticate, and after you've selected the appropriate authentication type , you can modify the code by removing the other unnecessary methods and properties:

 - Direct authentication.
 Set the following properties: